Critics' Choice Super Award for Best Villain in a Movie

 The Critics' Choice Super Award for Best Villain in a Movie is an award presented by the Critics Choice Association to the best villain in a film.

 This award was first presented in 2021 to Jim Carrey for his role as Dr. Robotnik in Sonic the Hedgehog.

-The current recipient of the award is Hugh Grant for his role as Mr. Reed in Heretic.
+The current recipient of the award is Amy Madigan for her role as Aunt Gladys in Weapons.